loiskilberg/FinalProject/source/03_testPrinting.rst

 * Computer running Photoshop (we are using Adobe Creative Suite CS4 for Windows 10)
 * New Photoshop file that you just created
-* Printer that you will use to create the front covers
+* Printer that you will use to create the front covers (we use an Epson Workforce WF-7210)
 * Regular paper, at least one sheet but maybe more if adjustments are needed
 * Strong light source in a darkened room, for checking the test printout